declancm/virtualenv-creator/README.md

 ### PowerShell (Windows):

-_Note: Ensure powershell has the permission to run scripts.
-This will also allow for the profile script to be run for powershell to allow aliases._
+_Note: Ensure powershell has the permission to run scripts so it can run it's own profile.ps1 script._

+    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

 **If install.ps1 script was run:**